Ganesamoorthy83/java/README.md

    - The previous results must also remain if the application is restarted.

 # Technology Used
-  Spring Tool Suite 3.8.3
+  Spring Tool Suite 3.8.3,
-  Spring Boot 1.5.3
+  Spring Boot 1.5.3,
-  Bootstrap
+  Bootstrap,
-  AngularJS
+  AngularJS,
-  Java 1.8
+  Java 1.8,
-  Apache Commons Lang3 API
+  Apache Commons Lang3 API,
   Log4j

 # Setup and Run